gkovacs/mongo_keyval/README.md

 You can manually specify the mongo URL by setting mongo_keyval.mongourl

-Keys are values are stored in the collection 'vars'
+Values are stored in the collection 'vars' under the key specified.